RedHatRanger/RHCE9Vagrant/rhce-practice-questions/01_ansible_inventory.md

 Instructions:

 1. Install and configure Ansible on control node as follows:

-a) install the required packages.
+   * Install the required packages.
-b) create static inventory file called /home/student/ansible/inventory as follows:
+   * Create a static inventory file called /home/student/ansible/inventory as follows:
-   i)   node1 is a member of dev host group. ii)  node2 is a member of test host group. iii) node3 and node4 are the members of the prod host group. iv)  node5 is a member of the balancers host group.
+          -- node1 is a member of dev host group.
+          -- node2 is a member of test host group.
+          -- node3 and node4 are the members of the prod host group.
+          -- node5 is a member of the balancers host group.
-c) The prod group is a member of the webservers group.
+          -- The prod group is a member of the webservers group.

-d) Create a configuration file called /home/student/ansible/ansible.cfg so that:
+   * Create a configuration file called /home/student/ansible/ansible.cfg so that:
-   i)   The host inventory file should be defined as /home/student/ansible/inventory ii)  The default content collections directory is /home/student/ansible/mycollections iii) The default roles directory is /home/student/ansible/roles
+          -- The host inventory file should be defined as /home/student/ansible/inventory -- The default roles directory is /home/student/ansible/roles -- The default content collections directory is /home/student/ansible/mycollections
 ```

 (scroll down for an answer)